utinyt/utinyt.github.io/menu/about.md

 ---

 My name is Jooho Jeong, majoring computer science (BS in Computer Science in Real-Time Interactive Simulation) in DigiPen Institute of Technology. <br>
 I've worked on a couple of game project as a general gameplay programmer / engine programmer, but I am particularly interested in computer graphics.
-I've made a few graphics demos using C++ / OpenGL / Vulkan.
+I've made a few graphics demos using C++ / OpenGL / Vulkan.<br>
+You can contant me at jooho556@gmail.com, or LinkedIn.

 ### Experience
 * Teaching Assistant (DigiPen Institute of Technology, AUG 2019 - JUL 2020)